FGMEMBERS/MD-11/README.md

 # MD-11
-FGAircraft | MD-11 by jormapaappa1235, tikibar, Josh Davidson
+FGAircraft | Out of date